ImpishDeathTech/BotSys/doc/USEAGE.md

-## A typical startup file would look something like this
+## A typical basic startup file I'd write would look something like this

 ```py
 import discord, logging, sys, time